-The aim of RSHE is to support students in embracing the challenges of creating a happy and successful adult life.
-To support this student's need knowledge that will enable them to make informed decisions about their wellbeing, health and relationships and to build their self-efficacy.
+RSHE aims to support students in embracing the challenges of creating a happy and successful adult life.
+To support this student's need for knowledge that will enable them to make informed decisions about their wellbeing, health, relationships, and to build their self-efficacy.
 Students should also be able to put this knowledge into practice as they develop the capacity to make sound decisions when facing risks, challenges and complex contexts.
 Everyone faces difficult situations in their lives.
 The subjects covered in the RSHE curriculum can support young people to develop resilience, to know how and when to ask for help, and to know where to access support.
+"The guidance is clear that the delivery of this curriculum should take a 'whole school approach' aligning the RE/RSE/HE curriculum with all other curriculum areas and safeguarding."
+(KCSiE 2023).